Norwegian Beauty Hilde Osland Teases Fans & Tugs On Underwear In Flirty Video

 “So much more than perfect…” one fan wrote.

-“such a beautiful lady.
+“Such a beautiful lady.
 Amazing body and a gorgeous cute face,” a second Instagram user said.

 “Damn!
 Looking absolutely scrumptious!!!” commented a third follower.